builders-garden/safe-proposal-frame-contracts/README.md

 # Safe Proposal Frame
 A Safe Module that allows an owner address to create one or more Proposals for transferring a specified amount of tokens.
-A Proposal can be only voted by Farcaster users with a FID =< 20000.
+A Proposal can be only voted by Farcaster users with a FID =< minFid set by the owner when creating the Proposal.
 The backend takes the signed user Farcaster message and calls the verifyFrameActionBodyMessage method to validate the message and store the vote (button index 1 is "yes", button index 2 is "no").
 The proposal execution can be triggered by anyone if the number of accepting votes or rejecting votes reaches the threshold value set by the owner.

 This is the first experiment of an on-chain proposal voted and executed on the Farcaster social layer.